Ewie1/CI-PP1good-life-gym/README.md

 ### Membership Cards
 - Membership Cards section can also be found on the second page showing the different memberships the gym have to offer student, retired or normal.
-- User story covered: 8--13
+- User story covered: 8

 ![membership-cards](docs/features/membership.PNG)

 ### Signup Form
 - The signup form is found on the last page which shows the needed information of entry, membership option drop down and a text area for any questions to quarries while signing up.
-User story covered:5 and 11
+- User story covered:5 and 11

 ![signup-form](docs/features/signupform.PNG)

 ### 404 Page
-- This page displays when a user enters a URL that does not exist.
-The main purpose of this page is to let users know that an error has occurred and to redirect them back to the website.
-The design of this page is simple as I want users to return the main pages of the site as soon as possible upon seeing this page.
-It consists of a heading, subheading and button.
+- The 404 page displays when a user enters a URL that does not match.
+The main purpose of this page is to let users know that an error has occurred and they have the menu bar available to go back to the website.
 The page is fully responsive on mobile and tablet.
-While this page does not cover any specific user story, it aids them all by allowing the user to easily navigate themselves back to all of the other features and pages on the site.
+- User story covered: 11

 ![404-page](docs/features/test-user-story/404page.PNG)

 ## Validation